Coronavirus (COVID-19) Information for students and staff

 Click and Collect services which allow students to order library books to borrow or to read in the library will continue to operate and more information about the service can be found on MySOAS or by contacting ReaderServices@soas.ac.uk.

 We will keep provision under review to ensure access remains safe and appropriate, and provide updates if these change.

-Asymptonatic testing will continue to be available at Student Central from Tuesday 5 January in partnership with the University of London.
-Students who are in London already or who return during January are being strongly advised to take two tests before accessing any university facilities in person.
+Asymptomatic testing continues to be available at Student Central in partnership with the University of London.
+Students who are in London already or who do return to London are being strongly advised to take two tests before accessing any university facilities in person.
 These tests are also available for staff who need to come on to campus.